-Some prescription drugs are stimulants that affect the central nervous system, like drugs used to treat attention deficit hyperactivity disorder (ADHD).
-Others are central nervous system, or CNS, depressants used to treat anxiety or sleep disorders.
-These drugs might include Xanax or Lunesta.
-Another type of prescription drug and one of the most readily available is the prescription pain reliever.
-These drugs include powerful opioids such as Oxycodone, Roxicet, Vicodin and Lortab.
-Since each of these drugs works on a different part of the brain, they will have varying effects on the body and need different, but similar, treatment approaches.
+Some prescription drugs are stimulants affecting the central nervous system (CNS), like drugs used to treat attention deficit hyperactivity disorder (ADHD).
+Others are CNS depressants used to treat anxiety or sleep disorders.
+These drugs include Xanax or Lunesta.
+And of course some of the most readily available abused drugs are prescription painkillers.
+These drugs include powerful opiates such as Oxycodone, Percocet, Vicodin and Lortab.
+Since each of these drugs affects a different type of neurotransmitter receptor in the brain, they have varying effects on the body and need different, but similar, treatment approaches.

-Since each type of prescription drug requires a slightly different rehab process, it’s important to make sure the facility you choose has experience dealing with the particular prescription drug in question.
-The first difference in treatment will be seen during the detox phase of the recovery process.
-A central nervous system depressant, such as Xanax, will have different withdrawal symptoms and detox ailments than a stimulant, such as Ritalin.
-Opioid painkillers will have their own set of symptoms, as well.
+Since each type of prescription drug requires a slightly different treatment process, it’s important patients choose a facility with experience dealing with all types of drugs.
+The first difference in treatment occurs during the detoxification phase of the recovery process.
+For example, a CNS depressant, such as Xanax, has different withdrawal symptoms than an opiate, such as Oxycodone.

-When a person seeking to recover from their addiction enters a treatment center that specializes in detoxing, the staff will complete an intake examination and interview that will determine which kinds of prescription drugs are the sources of addiction.
-This information will be used to formulate a plan to manage the withdrawal symptoms accordingly.
-It is possible to experience withdrawal from more than one kind of prescription drug at a time, as well.
-This will be taken into consideration as treatment options are made available in those first few days.
+When a patient enters a treatment center that specializes in detoxing as well as psychological counseling – services offered at The Canyon – staff members conduct an intake examination and interview to determine the drugs of addiction.
+This information forms the basis of a plan to manage the withdrawal symptoms accordingly.
+It is possible to experience withdrawal from more than one kind of prescription drug at a time and this is addressed as treatment options are offered in the first few days.